MercuryWorkshop/wisp-protocol/protocol.md

 - `0x48` - Stream destination address/domain is intentionally blocked by the proxy server.
 - `0x49` - Connection throttled by the server.

+#### Client Only Close Reasons
+- `0x81` - The client has encountered an unexpected error and is unable to receive any more data.

 #### Close Reasons Specified by Extensions:
 - `0xc0` - Authentication failed due to invalid username/password.
 - `0xc1` - Authentication failed due to invalid signature.

-#### Client Only Close Reasons
-- `0x81` - The client has encountered an unexpected error and is unable to receive any more data.
+- `0xc2` - Authentication required but the client did not provide credentials.

 ### `0x05` - INFO
 #### Payload Format